tossww/deca-study-app/rules.md

 - **CRITICAL: Test before presenting to user**

 #### Documentation:
-- Keep PRD.md and todos synchronized with implementation
+- Keep PRD.md, TODO.md, and TodoWrite synchronized with implementation
+- TODO.md and TodoWrite should always reflect the same tasks and status
 - Use clear, specific language in all documentation
-- Maintain accurate status indicators (✅/🚧/🔴)
+- Maintain accurate status indicators (✅/🚧/🔴) in PRD.md
+- Use checkbox format (- [ ]/- [x]) in TODO.md

 ### 7. Communication